zhaohuic/Docs/docs/Software/chemistry/siesta.md

 SIESTA uses a localized basis set approach that reduces the computational cost of DFT calculations by approximating the electronic wavefunction using a small number of basis functions centered around each atom.
 This allows SIESTA to efficiently simulate systems containing thousands of atoms with reasonable accuracy.

 SIESTA is actively developed and maintained by a team of researchers at the Universidad Autónoma de Madrid in Spain, and is available as a free download under an open-source license.
-It is widely used in the fields of materials science, chemistry, and physics for studying a wide range of materials, including metals, semiconductors, and biological molecules.
+It is widely used in the fields of material science, chemistry, and physics for studying a wide range of materials, including metals, semiconductors, and biological molecules.

 ## Availability